TrudeEH/TrudeVim/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This section will telly ou how to get TrudeVim up and running
+This section will telly ou how to get TrudeVim up and running on your machine

 ### Prerequisites

-You need a 64-bit machine running macOS, Linux or Windows
+You need a 64-bit or ARM machine running macOS, Linux or Windows

 ### Installation